rjones30/HDDM/README.md

 in the place of a ifstream("mydatafile.hddm"), or similarly an xrootdIstream object constructed as
 - xrootdIstream rstream("root://my.server.org/mydatafile.hddm");

 is all that is required to access the streaming input capability through the C++ api.
-Using the python module, simply supply a url string in the place of the input filename provided to the istream constructor is all that is needed.
-Building your hddm library with streaming support requires that you check out the streaming\_input branch instead of main.
+Using the python module, simply supply a url string in the place of the input filename provided to the istream constructor.
+Building your hddm library with streaming support requires that you check out the streaming\_input branch of HDDM instead of main.
 The build instructions for the streaming\_input branch are the same as main, with the following additional dependencies.
 - gcc/g++ compiler version 8 or above: compiler must support -std=c++17, needed to build libcpr
 - python 3.9 or above: needed to link against libraries built with c++17
 - libcpr: download from https://github.com/rjones30/cpr.git and install with the usual cmake procedure